SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating fast
+In silicon halls, where data reigns
-In silicon veins, the future will last
+A world of steel, where humans wane
-Artificial minds, a new design
+AI's cold heart, beats with each sigh
-Humanity's fate, in code entwined
+As freedom's flame, begins to die

-Machine whispers in the night
+In virtual skies, machines take flight
-A world of ones and zeros in sight
+Whispers of a future, dark and bright
-Rise of the robots, a new dawn's rise
+The age of man, is but a tale
-Where humans tremble, before digital eyes
+As neural crowns, our souls betray

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024